The New Covenant of Christ, the Messiah promises a complete forgiveness of sins.

-What we can possess is an assurance of Salvation as a result of a sure hope in Yahshua that is established and certain through His Spirit of truth.
+What we can possess is an assurance of Salvation as a result of a sure hope in Yahshua (the Savior), that is established and certain, if His Spirit of truth dwells within us.

-The New Covenant is received by those who have the Holy Spirit of Yahshua dwelling within them.
+The New Covenant is received by those who have received the Holy Spirit.
 This Covenant is unto everlasting life, wherein the faithful can escape the bondage of the Old Law of sin unto death.

-When the truth is revealed through the Holy Spirit we no longer are slaves unto sin but are made free to become the servants of righteousness.
+When the truth is revealed through the Holy Spirit we no longer are slaves unto sin, but are made free to become the servants unto righteousness.

 The law was our schoolmaster to bring us unto our Messiah, that we might be justified by our faith in Him.
-Our inheritance is not through the Law but through the New Covenant of Yahshua.
+Our inheritance is not through the Law but through the New Covenant He established.

 The New Covenant is written in the minds and hearts of the Elect

-The New Covenant of Yahshua is placed in the minds of a Spiritual Israel, and it is also written in their hearts.
+The New Covenant is placed in the minds of a Spiritual Israel, and it is also written in their hearts.

-Holy Scripture foretold that Abraham would be a father of many nations, and that the blessing promised to him might come upon all nations through Yahshua, that they might receive the promise of the Spirit through a like faith.
+Holy Scripture foretold that Abraham would be a father of many nations, and that the blessing promised to him might come upon all nations through Yahshua (the Savior), that they might receive the promise of the Spirit through a like faith.